vincentchachere/Azure-Network-Protocols/README.md

 <ins>Observing and Filtering by ICMP Traffic Only</ins>:

-We can even ping other ip addresses and domain names, such as: www.google.com.
+We can even ping other IP Addresses and domain names, such as: www.google.com.

 To test this out yourself just type in: `ping www.google.com -4` (the -4 stands for IPv4)